denten-books/plain-text/1-chapter.md

 The electronic book in my hand is one such device.
 It is also governed by codes both political and computational.
 And yet, I continue to read the book as if it was still an immutable object.
-I think of it still as an intimate artifact, a friend, wholly known to me and benign.
-This literary device is none of these things.
-It relays my reading habits to third parties.
-It changes itself as I sleep.
+I think of it still as an intimate artifact, a friend even: wholly known to me and benign.
+The literary device is none of these things.
+It records my reading, sleeping, and consumption habits, relaying the logs to a third party.
+It reconfigures itself and "my" texts dynamically, at will.
 It comes with a manual and terms of service.
-It *legislates* reading.
-The task of this chapter and of the monograph as a whole is to encounter the familiar book anew as a computational device.
+In short, it *legislates* reading.
+The task of this chapter and of the monograph as a whole will be to encounter the familiar book anew as a computational device and to deal with the outcomes of that shift.
 It is to imagine a hermeneutics capable of apprehending computation.
-Finally, it is to preserve as sense of human agency in the act of interpretation.

-First, we must locate the book.
-In this chapter, my concern will be with the location of the textual encounter and with a methodology that
+Finally, it is to preserve a sense of human agency in the act of interpretation.
+In this chapter, we will begin by ateempting to fix the location of the literary encounter in order to identify the very object of the book's study.
+I mean "location" in at least two different ways.
+The first entails finding the text in the machine.
+The second entails the search for spaces where such machines operate.
+Both senses, micro and macro, lead us to a historical archive of literary computational devices.
+Three such devices will emerge by the end of the chapter.
+I suspect they have fundamentally changed the nature of reading, but it will take me the rest of the book to confirm that suspcision.

 The formal concept of a "device," widely used in literary studies, is an artifact of an unfortunate translation from Russian.
 The word *priem* would be